 ROBIN KARSON, LALH executive director, is the author of several books about American landscape history.

 JANE ROY BROWN is the coauthor of One Writer’s Garden: Eudora Welty’s Home Place.

-SARAH ALLABACK, LALH managing editor, is the author of The First American Women Architects.
+SARAH ALLABACK, LALH senior manuscript editor, is the author of The First American Women Architects.